M.Sc. in Biology

 Course teaching is carried out by researchers and practitioners in different fields of wildlife biology, conservation and allied disciplines.

 The course is guided by an Advisory Board (for overall direction), a Steering Committee (for administrative decisions) and an Academic Committee (for curriculum and teaching).

-Dr. K. Ullas Karanth, Director, Centre for Wildlife Studies
+Dr. K. Ullas Karanth, Wildlife Conservation Society India and Centre for Wildlife Studies

 Dr. Jagdish Krishnaswamy, Ashoka Trust for Research in Ecology and Environment